rqsrdco/Android-for-Python/cameraxf/README.md

 Try pause/resume, rotation, pinch zoom, tap for focus/exposure, the Photo Camera has a button to switch cameras dynamically.
 If a video is currently being recorded then, a pause, a back gesture/button, or rotating the camera between portrait and landscape (when .spec orientation = all) will cause the recording to stop and be saved.
 This is the expected behavior.

 Images and videos are saved by default to public storage.
-My file manager app finds them under "Main Storage/DCIM/CameraXF BETA", organized by date and time.
+My file manager app finds them under "Main Storage/DCIM/CameraXF", organized by date and time.
 A toast shows the uri on which an app could operate.
 If you don't understand what a uri is, wait for some future example in this repository or set private=True (but then your file manager probably won't find the saved file).

 The QR reader displays its results on screen; it should be viewed as a simple example of image analysis and image decorating as it does not implement a 'go to' functionality of a typical QR app.